Alfred H. Barr Jr.: Career

 In 1930, Barr married Margaret Scolari, whom he met at the inaugural exhibition of MoMA in 1929.

 According to Sybil Gordon Kantor in her book Alfred H. Barr Jr. and the Intellectual Origins of the Museum of Modern Art, Frank Crowninshield art critic, journalist and editor of Vanity Fair, was one of Barr's mentors and one of the founding trustee members of the Museum of Modern Art along with several others.

 In 1937 Barr showed Leo Frobenius's collection of drawings and paintings showcasing prehistorical African engravings and stone paintings to great success.

 In 1941, in collaboration with his wife and Varian Fry, he helped many artists escape from France, occupied by the Nazis, one of them being Marc Chagall.
 Barr helped secure American visas as well as the sponsorship of 3000 dollars requested to get the visa.
 Barr also helped the art dealers Curt Valentin and Otto Kallir to gain entry into America.
 Both supplied the MoMA with modern works of art.
 Some of these were subsequently the object of claims for restitutions from the heirs of Jewish collectors that had been looted by the Nazis.

-In 1943, Museum of Modern Art president Stephen Carlton Clark dismissed Barr as director of the Museum, though he was allowed to stay on as an advisory director (working with his successor Rene d'Harnoncourt); later Barr was given the title Director of Collections.
+In 1943, Museum of Modern Art president Stephen Carlton Clark dismissed Barr as director of the Museum, though he was allowed to stay on as an advisory director (working with his successor Rene d'Harnoncourt) in part because of the efforts of James Thrall Soby; later Barr was given the title Director of Collections.
 By the time Barr left MoMA in 1968, modern art would be considered as legitimate an art-historical field of study as earlier eras such as the Renaissance.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1952.

 In recognition of Barr's legacy as an art historian and first director of MoMA, the College Art Association established the Alfred H. Barr Jr. Award for museum scholarship in 1980.
 The award is given annually to the author of an outstanding catalogue produced through a museum, library, or public or private collection.